0xgareth/blog/content/blog/top-3-recommended-books/index.md

   - reading
 ---

-I recently made a [video](https://www.youtube.com/watch?v=i2AFJoB8RVA&t=237s) about the top 3 books I recommend everyone take the time to read and absorb.
+Below are 3 books I recommend everyone take the time to read and absorb.
 I made this selection based on the level of impact these books had on my life.
 Firstly, by shaping how I think.
 Secondly, by teaching me lessons I feel are invaluable, that I find myself continuously referring back to.
 Below are my brief thoughts on what I believe you can expect from each.

 ### Meditations, Marcus Aurelius (Gregory Hays translation)